 By only targeting your best customers — the kings — you’ll see significant improvements in campaign performance and business growth.

-Here’s our step-by-step guide for building high-value lookalike audiences to supercharge your customer acquisition strategy.
+Here’s our step-by-step guide for using data analytics to build high-value lookalike audiences and supercharge your customer acquisition strategy.

 Step 1: Identify your hero products for customer acquisition.